chen-ky/nginx-share/README.md

 Containerised nginx server for easy sharing of a directory.

-> ⚠️ This container is not suitable for website hosting as it allows for someone to browser the website directory.
+> ⚠️ This container is not suitable for website hosting as it allows someone to browser the website directory.

 > ⚠️ This container supports only HTTP instead of HTTPS for now as my primary goal is to use this locally on a trusted network.
 HTTPS support might be added in the future.
-You should take steps, such as running it behind a reverse proxy with HTTPS if you want to encrypt your traffics.
+You should take steps, such as running it behind a reverse proxy with HTTPS if you want to encrypt your traffic.

 ```sh
 podman pull ghcr.io/chen-ky/nginx-share:latest